jic-dtool/jic-dtool.github.io/about.md

   <h3>Dtool Solutions</h3>

   <p>
-  We provide training and advice on data management and custom solutions for processing data.
+  We provide training, advice and custom solutions for simplifying and automating data management and processing.
   </p>

 </div>